j-hagedorn/trilogy_workshop/README.md

 This repository is a companion for the workshop conducted at the [19th Congress of the International Society for Folk Narrative Research](https://en.lfk.lv/isfnr2024) related to the topic *Digital Approaches in Narrative Research: Opportunities and Challenges*.
 The workshop is intended for a beginner audience of folklorists who are interested in learning about the use of data science tools to analyze folktale texts, types, and motifs using the `trilogy` ensemble of datasets.
 For this workshop, we will be using the `R` statistical programming language, as well as `Git` to share code.
 Please read the following instructions in preparation for your attendance at the workshop.

+__Note:__ If you run into issues or have questions during the installation of the necessary software and packages, please [file an issue here](https://github.com/j-hagedorn/trilogy_workshop/issues/new) describing your question so that I can update the documentation to help you and other potential attendees.
+Excited for our time together in Riga!

 ### Before the workshop